MyRandomShit/tech-progression/reference_materials/README.md

 13. [Generational Evolution](./13_generational_evolution.md) - How each generation from Gen X to those born in 2070 experienced and shaped the transformation of humanity
 14. [Education Evolution](./14_education_evolution.md) - The transformation of learning through AI, hyper-specialization, fluid careers, and how AI quietly orchestrates human talent allocation
 15. [Occupation Evolution](./15_occupation_evolution.md) - The complete transformation from traditional jobs to fluid contributions, tracking what disappeared, what emerged, and how work became purposeful existence
+16. [Interface and Information](./16_interface_and_information.md) - The evolution from screens to neural interfaces, the solution to misinformation, and how we consume information and entertainment in the post-truth era

 ---